nsimona/giveapaw/README.md

 - User Authorization
   - Through common middlewares, all services, including Auth, can check the user's authorization status, role (user or admin), and ensure a secure interaction.

-The Auth Service ensures that user interactions within Give A Paw are secure, efficient, and tailored to individual preferences.
-By leveraging JWT authentication, event-driven patterns, and common module integration, it plays a vital role in creating a positive and reliable user experience.

 ### Pets Service